-- Read the Machine notes, which are in the ids_machine_notes_11.70.txt file on the installation media.
-The Machine notes also contain recommendations for tuning the operating system to support instances and any specific limitations to your operating system.
-The Machine notes are also posted at the IBM Informix Information Center (http://publib.boulder.ibm.com/infocenter/idshelp/v117/ index.jsp). - 2.
-Apply the operating system patches as documented in the Machine notes. - 3.
+- 1. Apply the operating system patches as documented in the Machine notes. - 2.
 If you do not have all the required library files for your platform, install them on your system.
 IBM Informix documentation refers to the installation directory as \$INFORMIXDIR.
-If \$INFORMIXDIR is set in the environment, this will be the default install location. - 4.
+If \$INFORMIXDIR is set in the environment, this will be the default install location. - 3.
 Ensure that the location of gzip is set in your PATH environment variable before starting the installation application.